Zhighway777/awesome-tpu-tutorial/README.md

 ### 📚 About This Repository

+> 🎓 **Focus**: Architecture-aware TPU programming
+> This repository emphasizes **how TPU hardware architecture, XLA/HLO compilation,
+> and kernel-level design interact**, rather than only API usage.

 A comprehensive tutorial repository covering **TPU (Tensor Processing Unit)** programming and architecture.
 This repository provides educational materials, hands-on tutorials, code examples, and resources for developers, researchers, and students interested in learning TPU programming.

 ### 🎯 What You'll Learn